GuptaSiddhant/storybooker/packages/azure-functions/README.md

   );
 }

 registerStoryBookerRouter({
-  // auth: new AzureEasyAuthService(authorise) // optional auth adapter
+  auth: new AzureEasyAuthService() // optional auth adapter
   database: new AzureDataTablesDatabaseService(storageConnectionString),
   storage: new AzureBlobStorageService(storageConnectionString),
 });